Progression Route

 Common mistake

 Tunnel-visioning one system to T6+ while others sit at T2.
 A balanced T4 setup across all four systems outperforms a lopsided T6/T2/T2/T1 farm every time.
+Also: don't ignore the 17-ring outer meta — post-Update 4, outer rings carry a higher gold multiplier than the inner core, so move your highest-yield crops to the outside edge.

 Exit signal

 All four multiplier systems are at least T4 equivalent.
 You can afford endgame seed rolls without gutting your operating cash, and you're timing harvests around event windows.
+You've started running Plant Contracts and the Floor 4 composter is online.

 Stage 5